The British Spartathlon Team FAQ

-The United Kingdom has a strong link with the Spartathlon event, since the first modern attempt in the early 80’s by John Foden and his team, through to a regular presence of British runners at the now official event.
+The United Kingdom has a strong link with the Spartathlon event since the first modern attempt in the early 80’s by John Foden and his team, through to a regular presence of British runners at the new official event.

-However, in 2012 the British runners started to organise themselves into a team to ensure that we were visibly represented at this international event.
+In 2012, the British runners started to organise themselves into a team to ensure that we were visible represented alongside other countries at this international event.

-This “British Spartathlon Team” concept was pushed further by James Adams in 2013 with the first version of the team website.
+This “British Spartathlon Team” concept was pushed further by in 2013 with creation of the first version of the website.

 Why the interest in Spartathlon?

 Rob Pinnington kindly wrote a few words to answer the question.